DenverArtMuseum/biophilia-pub/content/Glossary.md

 : Events that occur in nature without human involvement.
 Natural phenomena can be physical, biological, or chemical and can occur regularly, like the seasonal blooming of trees or flowers, or irregularly, such as lightning.

 Nyctinasty {#nyctinasty}
-: A circadian rhythm–based nastic movement (as the opening and closing of some flowers) that is associated with diurnal changes of temperature or light intensity; a highly evolved natural process that protects delicate structures and conserves resources when conditions are not optimal
+: A circadian rhythm–based nastic movement (such as the opening and closing of some flowers) that is associated with diurnal changes of temperature or light intensity; a highly evolved natural process that protects delicate structures and conserves resources when conditions are not optimal

 ## P {#p}